 Both metropolises have beaches, but Sydney’s are thought to be nicer.
 Each have a vast network of public transportation systems, but Melbourne’s are somehow easier to navigate and the city has the largest tram system in the world.
 Both are leaders in the fashion industry, but shoppers find more reasonably priced clothing in Melbourne, while women in Sydney are reportedly more body conscious.

-Melbourne and Sydney attract tens of thousands of tourists.
+Melbourne and Sydney attract tens of thousands of tourists every year.
 However, Melbourne was included on the list of “best places to live”.
 Each city has a sizable zoo, but Melbourne’s zoo is the oldest in the country and third oldest in the world.
 Both have aquariums, but Sydney has the largest barrier reef exhibit.

 Moreover, both cities have a culturally diverse population that includes Asian, Greek and Italian communities.
 Sydney has a total population of over 4 million residents while Melbourne has just fewer than 4 million.
 Some believe Sydney is a busy, impersonal, if not snobbish, metropolis, while Melbourne is a large city with a laid back, friendly little town atmosphere.
 Like other large cities around the world, the citizens of Melbourne and Sydney are proud of where they reside.